nsmithuk/ocsf-json-schema/README.md

 > [!NOTE]
 > The validation process itself is outside the scope of this project, but here's an example of how you _could_ do it.
+> `jsonschema` isn't a dependency of `ocsf-json-schema`, so you'll need to install it yourself if you wish to use it.

 The generated JSON Schema files can be used with any JSON validator that supports 2020-12.
 Python's `jsonschema`, for example.

-> [!WARNING]
-> `jsonschema` isn't a dependency of `ocsf-json-schema`, so you'll need to install it yourself if you wish to use it.

-Assuming you have a OCSF log file in `authentication.log.json`:
+Assuming you have an instance of a OCSF event in the file `authentication.log.json`:
 ```python
 import json
 from jsonschema import validate, exceptions